-The biodynamic farming movement started almost 100 years ago.
+The biodynamic farming movement started a 100 years ago.
 This was around the start of industrialisation in the west.
 A group of farmers in Germany were already noticing the impact that agro-industrial practices, and the use of chemical fertilisers, was starting to have on their soil and yields.
 They were convinced there had to be a more holistic view on farming and working with nature.
 So they approached Rudolf Steiner, for his input and inspiration on agriculture, based on his philosophical work.
 It is from this same philosophy that Waldorf schools and anthroposophic medicine developed.

 A farm comes closest to its own essence when it can be conceived of as a kind of independent individuality, a self-contained entity.

 Rudolf Steiner, philosopher and founder of anthroposophy

 When in the 1920’s the first negative consequences of the use of chemical fertilizers and a monocultural approach became visible, some farmers began to worry about sustainable soil fertility.
 In 1924, a group of them asked Rudolf Steiner to hold an agricultural course in Koberwitz.
 This is today recognised as the birth of biodynamic agriculture.
 Rudolf Steiner described soil as the digestive organ of a plant, indicating that agriculture should focus on nourishing soil and not the plant itself.
 Only in vital soil food can grow harmoniously.

 At Whitsun, Rudolf Steiner held eight lectures entitled “Spiritual foundations for the renewal of Agriculture” at Koberwitz, Silesia.
 The Experimental Circle of Anthroposophical Farmers immediately tested Steiner’s indications in daily farming practice.
 Three years later a Co-operative was formed to market biodynamic produce.

 The Demeter symbol was introduced and registered as a trademark, and the first standards for Demeter quality control formulated.